Networking & P2P

 A node with only inbound connections may still function, but outbound capacity is important for active discovery and recovery.

-A node with only outbound connections may follow the network, but other peers may not be able to discover or connect to it effectively if its advertised address is wrong.
+A node with only outbound connections may follow the network, but other peers may not be able to discover or connect to it if its advertised address is wrong.

-Healthy production nodes should normally have a mix of useful inbound and outbound connectivity, depending on their role.
+Healthy production nodes should normally have a mix of useful inbound and outbound connectivity, depending on role.

 14. NAT and DNS advertisement